 "I don't like you.
 I don't know you, and I definitely don't trust you.
 Listen, Doc, five years ago, one of the best pilots I know lost his entire crew and both his legs because of some damn computer glitch."
-She hesitated, and gave Jack a long, probing look.
+She hesitated and gave Jack a long, probing look.
 "Do I like computers, Doctor?
 No, I don't.
 But it's not a matter of whether or not I like them.
 It's all about trust.
-And these onboard computer--these living, thinking, evolving machines that people like you have built--have proven time and again that they are unsafe, unsure, and unreliable."
+And these onboard computers--these living, thinking, evolving machines that people like you have built--have proven time and again that they are unsafe, unsure, and unreliable."

 "Of course, a computer like this will make astronauts obsolete," Hugo added joyfully.
 "Be honest, Captain, isn't that what you're really afraid of?"
-He spit out the words as if they were an insult.
+He spits out the words as if they were an insult.

 "Pardon me?" he asked, pushing his glasses up.